Skip to main content

 As mentioned above, all requests must be made to the Data API’s GET visit/visitor endpoint .

-• visitorCode (string): Kameleoon’s unique Id for a visitor.
-Required if mappingValue is not provided
+• visitorCode (string): Kameleoon’s unique ID for a visitor.
+Required if mappingValue is not provided.

 OR

-• mappingValue (string): Value of the custom data configured as a mapping identifier (acting as a visitor cross-device Id) if applicable.
-Required if visitorCode is not provided
+• mappingValue (string): Value of the custom data configured as a mapping identifier (acting as a visitor cross-device ID) if applicable.
+Required if visitorCode is not provided.

-• currentVisit (string | optional) : Set this to true if you wish to receive data related to the current visits.
-Note that only users utilizing Feature experimentation can request data for active visits.
+• currentVisit (string | optional): Set to true to receive data related to current visits.
+Only users utilizing Feature Experimentation can request data for active visits.

 Event requests